zzhilin/arxiv-browse/script/sync_prod_to_gcp/README.md

 Currently, the max file size is set to 4MiB, with 10 log files.
 It should be fine for a few days.

+# Generate PDF service

+## General

+BrianC's original uses Python's queue.
+By externalizing the queue, we don't need to re-run the parsing of publish logs.
+Instead, you run it once after the publish_xxxxxx.log is created.

+The subscriber reads the queue, and if the PDF exists, it subsumes the entry, and it is done.
+If not, then, it forms the URL and hits the webX node to trigger the generation.

+## Service setup

+There is a (template) unit file.
+The service process runs one process per web node.

+    sudo systemctl enable generate-pdf@web5.service
+    sudo systemctl start  generate-pdf@web5.service

+This instantiate the service for web5.arxiv.org.

+## Queueing the PDF generation request

+You can run it on any host as long as you have the publish log, and GCP credentials.

+    python3 requset_pdf.py /data/new/logs/publish_221101.log

+sends the request entry to the queue.

+## GCG Pub/sub

+It is already set up as [`cit-pdf-gen`](https://console.cloud.google.com/cloudpubsub/topic/detail/cit-pdf-gen?project=arxiv-production)

+Ths schema is there as well, and here is [the definition](arxiv_id.schema.json).

+See the Makefile for the commands to create the queue and schema.

+## Current status

+On 2023-10-12, the queue is tentatively (stupidly?) set up to have the maximum retention, 30 days.
+Nothing is running yet.

+Plans (or to-dos):

+* Create the secondary queue to receive the retired queue elements
+* Any element reaches to the secondary queue triggers the alert.
+* The primary retention should be 12 hours.
+IOW, 8am or so, we'd notice the failing PDF generation and there is a good good chance that the human intervention is required.
+* Enable the unit per web node (See above)
+* Run the gen-pdf request on web10 as soon as the publish log is created.
+* Set up the stanza for the service.